Skip to main content

 This text introduces elementary programming concepts including variable types, data structures, and flow control.
 After an introduction to linear algebra and probability, it covers numerical methods relevant to mechanical engineering, including approximation (interpolation, least squares and statistical regression), integration, solution of linear and nonlinear equations, ordinary differential equations, and deterministic and probabilistic approaches.
 Examples are drawn from mechanical engineering disciplines, in particular from robotics, dynamics, and structural analysis.
 Assignments require MATLAB programming.

-This page titled Math, Numerics, and Programming (for Mechanical Engineers) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Masayuki Yano, James Douglass Penn, George Konidaris, & Anthony T Patera (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Math, Numerics, and Programming (for Mechanical Engineers) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Masayuki Yano, James Douglass Penn, George Konidaris, & Anthony T Patera (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.